Functional Skills For University

 Whether you have a university course in mind or are still weighing up your options, it can be a good idea to get a head start and complete your Functional Skills, so you are ready to apply.
 These skills will also help you achieve success at university.

-Most universities accept Functional Skills Level 2 qualifications as part of their admission criteria
+Most universities accept Functional Skills Level 2 qualifications as part of their admission criteria.

 To be accepted to, and successfully complete, university level education, you will need skills in literacy and numeracy.
 Specifically, universities will want to see that you have GCSE level or equivalent qualifications in Maths and English.
 If you don’t already have GCSEs in Maths and English, this is where Functional Skills come in.

-Functional Skills Level 2 are considered equivalent to a GCSE pass grade.
+Functional Skills Level 2 are equivalent to a GCSE pass grade.
 Here are some popular courses that require you to have GCSE or equivalent grades in Maths and English.

 Medicine: Usually require GCSEs in both English and Maths.